Deployment and Maintenance / Standalone Deployment

 dataflux-func_server |

 The front-end service of DataFlux Func.
-Mainly provides the web interface, API interfaces, etc. |
+Mainly provides the web interface, API interface, etc. |

 dataflux-func_worker-0 |